Pacittos/Prysm-guide-to-auto-create-validators/README.md

 geth --goerli account new
 ```

-Check if account generation was successful with will show your public key:
+Check if account generation was successful.
+A public key should be returned:

 ```
 ethereal --network=goerli account list
 ```

 ## Request some Goerlie Eth
-Request Goerlie eth to be deposited to your Goerli Eth1 account.
+Request Goerlie Eth to be deposited to your Goerli Eth1 account.
 You can determine the public key of your account  by running *ethereal --network=goerli account list*.
 Each validator will require 32 Eth and a small transaction cost.

 ## Finally, the environment is set up!
 Let's create and fund some validators!